gus-pendleton/SLR_Summit_2026/_episodes/01-r-plotting.md

 Here we can see that Pokegama samples consistently have lower oxygen than the other stations.
 Notice that when we add a mapping for color, ggplot automatically provided a legend for us.
 It took care of assigning different colors to each of our unique values of the `Station` variable.
-(Note that when we mapped the x and y values, those drew the actual axis labels, so in a way the axes are like the legends for the x and y values).

 What other variables might help explain Pokegama's unique decrease in oxygen?
 Let's find out by mapping the turbidity (or "cloudiness") of each sample to the size of our points.